Highlights

 [Source: https://www.epa.gov/coral-reefs/basic-information-about-coral-reefs]

-They live together with a community of microorganisms including bacteria, viruses, and microscopic algae.
-The microbial communities hosted by coral polyps are called the coral microbiome.
-Coral polyps live in symbiosis with the microbiome.
+with the microbiome.
 In fact, corals have mutualistic relationships with some microbes, where both species benefit: the host and the microbe provide nutrition and protection to each other.
-For example, microscopic algae, or microalgae for short, produce energy through photosynthesis.
-These microalgae are symbiotic organisms that live inside their hosts, known as endosymbionts.
+For example, microscopic algae, or microalgae for short, produce energy through

 Endosymbiotic microalgae produce up to 95% of the energy for coral polyps.
 Other coral-dwelling microbes support their hosts in capturing nutrients from the surrounding environment, and they also benefit from these nutrients.
 Additionally, the coral polyp hosts provide physical protection to the microorganisms, and the microbiome helps protect the corals from pathogens and disease.